titanjack36/MathTools/README.md

 added as time progresses.

-Disclaimer: There are already mathematical computation programs such as Wolfram Alpha which are more efficient and powerful than this program.
+Disclaimer: There are already mathematical computation programs such as Wolfram Alpha and Apache API which are more efficient and powerful than this program.
 This project was developed as a hobby and not meant to be used professionally.